mouxdesign/bitcoinresearch/_posts/2024-07-01-designing-a-home-studio-that-reflects-your-lifestyle-and-boosts-productivity.md

 - High knowledge: 4 responses (44%)
 - Basic/surface knowledge: 3 responses (33%)
 - Low knowledge with concerns: 2 responses (22%)

--
-What this really means: Knowledge splits into clear groups.
-The high-knowledge people are very confident and see Bitcoin as extremely important.
+Knowledge splits into clear groups.
+The high-knowledge people are very confident and see bitcoin as extremely important.
 The basic knowledge group understands some things but isn't deep.
 The low knowledge group has doubts about how it works in their country, but one person already has an account even though they don't understand it well.

-### Are activists actually using Bitcoin in their work?
+### Are activists actually using bitcoin in their work?
 Response Count: 7 responses
-Here's what we found:
 - Yes, used Bitcoin: 3 responses (43%)
 - No, never used: 4 responses (57%)